RAID Recovery Services from Datlabs:

 Datlabs qualified and experienced technicians will recover and restore your data from any RAID Server System Failure, File Server failure, Data Base Server or NAS system failure.

-If your organisation has been disrupted by a loss of data, our RAID recovery experts are on standby to help you get back up and running as quickly as possible.
+If your organisation has been disrupted by a loss of data, Datlabs RAID recovery experts are on standby to help you get back up and running as quickly as possible.

-We provide data recovery solutions for all RAID levels, and we are experienced at dealing with everything from malfunctioned controllers to power surges and virus attacks.
+We provide data recovery service solutions for all RAID levels, and we’re experienced at dealing with everything from malfunctioned controllers to power surges and virus attacks.

 We work with both software and hardware RAID implementations, and our technicians have extensive experience working with all major RAID controller manufacturers, including HP, Dell and IBM.